Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

-The DTO is basically just has getters and setters, as well as a `validateFields(String)` method, which
+The DTO is basically just getters and setters, as well as a `validateFields(String)` method, which
 you can use to define what constitutes a valid field.
 If a particular field is not valid, you can add that field name
 to a list which gets returned from the method, indicating the fields that have an invalid value.